TCM Chamber Orchestra Receives The Top Score!

 TCM is the Proud Winner of Carnegie Gold in 2019

 At TCM, we offer more than just learning how to play an instrument well.
 We teach our students how to aim for the stars and hit them!
 By being accepted into the Carnegie Hall 2019 Spring Festival our students not only reached a long desired goal set back in 2014 but they also received a gold rating for their first Carnegie performance to boot!
-They are the only youth orchestra in the Inland Valley to accomplish this feat.
-And we plan on returning to Carnegie Hall in 2023 with our youth symphony.

 At TCM we shoot for the stars and our students find themselves astronomically ahead of the game.

 Give us a call to learn more!